 - No additional code required

-- Compatible with servers like IIS and APACHE
+- Compatible with Microsoft web servers like IIS and APACHE

-- Low development and maintenance cost with great high performance and reliability.
+- Low development and maintenance cost with high performance and reliability.

-- The pure Server-side technology executes at a faster pace than interpreted scripts.
+- The pure Server-side technology executes at a faster pace than interpreted code.

 - Provides full support for XML, CSS, and other new as well as established web standards.

-- ASP.Net and HTML, together with generate dynamic web pages smoothly
+- ASP.Net and HTML, together with generate dynamic websites smoothly

-- With the help of ASP.NET runtime, all processes can be closely monitored and managed.
-Also, handling requests with your application becomes easy.
+- With the help of ASP.NET common language runtime, all processes can be closely monitored and managed.
+Also, handling requests with your web applications becomes easy.

 Right from web design to programming, content creation, network security tasks, and server-side & client-side scripting, this is what web development is all about.
-Most of the web development services make their programming choices between PHP, ASP.NET, Ruby, C#, Perl, Java, C/C++, Python, or ColdFusion.
+Most web developers make their programming choices between PHP, ASP.NET, Ruby, C#, Perl, Java, C/C++, Python, or ColdFusion.

-Further below I would like to mention a few factors where PHP and .NET scores more for web development.
+Further below we would like to mention a few factors where PHP and .NET score more for web development.

-- To capture the audience’s interest fast website loading is extremely important and PHP and .NET ensure better performance along with caching services and native optimization.
+- To capture the audience’s interest, fast website loading speed is extremely important so here PHP and .NET ensure better performance along with caching services and native optimization.

-- When it comes to development, things seem like a cakewalk.
+- When it comes to the web development process, things seem like a cakewalk.
 Due to decipherable syntax, the code can be changed and modified without any hassle.

-- Both PHP and ASP.NET are secured, preventing attackers to gain unauthorized access to your website’s data through validating user input and sanitization techniques.
+- Both PHP and ASP.NET are secured, preventing attackers from gaining unauthorized access to your website’s data through validating user input and sanitization techniques.

 There is no denying the fact that both technologies assure nothing less than a successful venture.
 The only question is which platform to choose between the best ones.

-Like we said before, speed is extremely crucial.
-And nothing works wonders than the language you choose to code, determining the website’s overall performance.
-It may quite interest you to know that comparing the performance of PHP websites and ASP.NET websites can be pretty tricky as there is a thin-line difference.
+Like we said before, speed is an extremely crucial factor for the development process.
+And nothing works wonders than the language you choose to code in determining the website’s overall performance.
+It may quite interest you to know that, comparing the performance of PHP suitable websites and ASP.NET websites can be pretty tricky as there is a thin-line difference.

-In fact, both technologies possess numerous similarities such as when it comes to access file systems, find images, and display pages on a web server; both turn out to be equally equipped.
-And in both the cases, database server, end user’s computer, and bandwidth, are certain factors on which the speed of these performances rely mostly on.
+In fact, both technologies possess numerous similarities such as accessing file systems, finding images, and displaying pages on a web server; both turn out to be equally equipped.
+In both cases, the database server, end user’s computer, and bandwidth are certain factors on which the speed of these performances rely mostly on.

-It has been observed that instead of implementing a full-fledged IDE, PHP developers mostly use text editors such as VIM and NotePad++.
-Now what happens when you prefer to work with an IDE while using PHP, you are bound to get strong support from editors such as the Eclipse, which is available free of cost.
-Also, PHP is easy to learn as it incorporates a few lines of code that you need to work upon.
+It has been observed that instead of implementing a full-fledged Integrated Development Environment, PHP developers mostly use text editors such as VIM and NotePad++.
+Now what happens when you prefer to work with an IDE while using PHP, you are bound to get strong support from editors such as Eclipse, which is available free of cost.
+Also, PHP web development is easy to learn as it incorporates a few lines of compiled code that you need to work upon.
 There are also a lot of free PHP code editors available.

 Whereas ASP.NET is backed up by a variety of IDEs but it needs to be used with Microsoft Visual Studio.
-Unlike PHP, it is not available for free.
-But does have ample of features.
+Unlike PHP, it is not available completely free.
+But it does have ample features.

-Both .NET and PHP are best when it comes to scalability.
+Both .NET and PHP are extremely scalable languages.
 If you want to take a crack at developing with Drupal, then PHP is what one must be considering and why not .NET, you may ask?
-The answer is pretty simple actually; it’s the lowest learning curve that restrains developers from choosing ASP.Net.
+The answer is pretty simple actually; it’s the lowest learning curve that restrains web developers from choosing ASP.Net.